jeromeetienne/phoneasdaydreamcontroller.js/README.md

 npm install
 ```

-for npm-v2, for npm-v3 one need to switch off the new flat package behavior, and
+Note, if you use npm-v3, you need to switch off the new flat package behavior, just
 use ```npm install --legacy-bundling``` instead.
 Then start to run the websocket server

 ```